armanghobadi/unosql/README.md

 ### 5. Deleting Records

-To delete records matching a key-value pair, use the `delete` method.
+To delete records that match a key-value pair, use the `delete` method:

 ```python
 db.delete("users", "id", 1)